jesse-ai/docs/docs/installation.md

 Go to [https://www.postgresql.org/download/windows/](https://www.postgresql.org/download/windows/) and download a version greater than 11.2 matching your system type (Windows x86-64 or Windows x86-32 - compare Step 1 if you aren't about that).

 Make sure to save the password you set for the superuser.
+You can unselect the components pgAdmin and Stack Builder.
 You can leave the other settings as they are.

 Now add PostgreSQL to you PATH.
 To edit your PATH variable use the windows search and search for "enviroment" you should see "Edit enviroment variables for you account".
 Click that.
 Search for the "PATH" variable in the user section.
 Select it and click "Edit".
 Click "Browse" and find your PostgreSQL installation folder.
 Select the "bin" - folder and save everything.